philbowles/h4plugins/docs/things.md

 There can only be one *output* Source (or Switch) in a sketch/app and it must be named as `h4onof`.
 It is effectively the default handler for the above commands.
 It is what your device does when any source ( [Serial](h4cmd.md), [MQTT](h4mqtt.md), [HTTP REST](h4asws.md), Amazon Alexa voice command or [linked GPIO input connector](h5gpio.md) ) sends an `on`,`off`,`toggle` or `switch` command.

 You can have many *input* [linked GPIO input connector](h5gpio.md)s all linked to the single *output* `h4onof`.
-Each of these behaves exactly like its non-Source counterpart except that instead of calling back your code when its state changes, it automatically sends its ON or OFF state to the `h4onof` handler, either a BinarySwitch or a BinarySource.
+Each of these behaves exactly like its non-Source counterpart except that instead of calling back your code when its state changes, it automatically sends its ON or OFF state to the `h4onof` handler, either a BinarySwitch or a BinaryThing.

 * AnalogThresholdSource [Example Code](../examples/H4GM_AnalogThresholdSource/H4GM_AnalogThresholdSource.ino)
 * DebouncedSource [Example Code](../examples/H4GM_DebouncedSource/H4GM_DebouncedSource.ino)